EoinBH/Fourth_Year_Code/Computer Graphics/README.txt

 This folder contains GLSL code I wrote for my final assignment in the module, Computer Graphics.
-There are also vertex shaders, fragment shaders, meshes and the final report itself.
+There are also vertex shaders, fragment shaders, meshes and a pdf file of the final report itself.